compusciencing/compusciencing.github.io/_posts/2018-10-08-how-to-write-a-post.md

 # Updating your local repository

-If you want to update your local repository (for example, to prepare to submit a new post), you should following these steps, which assume that you used the process above to clone and fork the repository.
+If you want to update your local repository (for example, to prepare to submit a new post), you should follow these steps, which assume that you used the process above to clone and fork the repository.

 ```bash
 # Fetch the updated files from the compusciencing repository